Alejogb1/job-board/blog-data/runtime-graph-algorithm-performance-analysis.md

 id: "runtime-graph-algorithm-performance-analysis"
 ---

-Okay so runtime graph algorithm performance analysis yeah I’ve been down that rabbit hole a few times let’s talk about it
+ so runtime graph algorithm performance analysis yeah I’ve been down that rabbit hole a few times let’s talk about it

 First off runtime analysis isn’t magic it’s all about understanding how the time it takes for an algorithm to run scales with the size of the input that size in graph algorithms usually means number of nodes and edges so we're talking *n* and *m* here